Contact Us Today (424) 372-3112

 Below are the aspects of both voluntary and involuntary manslaughter:

 • Involuntary Manslaughter: This is the resultant loss of life due to the recklessness or extreme negligence of another individual.
-We see it regularly in the news, deaths from drunk driving, street racing, running a red light etc. There was of course no intention to kill anyone, but that is the consequence, which is devastating not only to you, but the family of the victim(s).
+We see it regularly in the news: deaths from drunk driving, street racing, running a red light, etc. There was, of course, no intention to kill anyone, but that is the consequence, which is devastating not only to you but the family of the victim(s).
 It's covered under Penal Code 192(b).

 Penalties for Manslaughter

-In the State of California the punishment meted out for voluntary manslaughter is anywhere from 3 – 11 years in prison.
+In the State of California, the punishment meted out for voluntary manslaughter is anywhere from 3 – 11 years in prison.

 With involuntary manslaughter, it can average from 2 to 4 years behind bars.